 The website uses analytics tools.
 We use analytics cookies to pseudonymously define new visitors, analyse, plan and improve the service.
 We also use them to track activity on the website, such as where visitors stop using the website.

 Pseudonymised data will not include any of your personal data including your IP address.
 Our website does not collect analytics data without your consent and is set to ‘Off’ by default.
 You can change your consent to the processing for analytics purposes at any time.

 If you are logged into your social media account when you access this website then the social media account provider may be able to associate your account with the pages that you visit.
 They do not do this on behalf of the HSE but for their own purposes, please make yourself aware of the privacy policies of the social media providers that are present on our website.

 You can find out more about the policies of these social media channels here:

-The HSE does not transfer any other personal data about you outside the EEA.
-If the HSE decides to transfer your personal data outside the EEA they shall ensure the provisions of Chapter V of the General Data Protection Regulation (GDPR) are complied with.
+Otherwise, we do not transfer any other personal data about you outside the EEA.
+If we need to transfer your personal data outside the EEA, we will make sure the provisions of Chapter V of the General Data Protection Regulation (GDPR) are complied with.

 Your ePrivacy rights state that you have the right to withdraw your consent to cookies.
 Control your cookie settings.

 Your data protection rights include the right to access, right to object, right to object to automated processing and the right to review your data.

 To exercise any of these data protection rights, you can submit a request to HSE Consumer Affairs free of charge.
 You may be charged if your request is clearly unfounded, excessive or repetitive.

 If we are unable to resolve your complaint then you have the right to lodge a complaint with our supervisory authority, the Data Protection Commission - dataprotection.ie and the HSE Data Protection Officer.
 You can lodge a complaint if: